ChainsawGarden/Cataclysm-DDA-DF/doc/COMPILING/COMPILING.md

 ## Cross-compile to Mac OS X from Linux

 This procedure is very much similar to cross-compilation to Windows from Linux.
-It has ben tested on Ubuntu 14.04 LTS but it should work on other distros as well.
+It has been tested on Ubuntu 14.04 LTS, but it should work on other distros as well.

 Please note that due to historical difficulties with cross-compilation errors, run-time optimizations are disabled for cross-compilation to Mac OS X targets. (`-O0` is specified as a compilation flag.)
 See [Pull Request #26564](https://github.com/CleverRaven/Cataclysm-DDA/pull/26564) for details.
 ### Dependencies